 One of the best ways to examine your heart’s activity is to evaluate you for a continuous period while you go about your normal routine.
 This is why wearing a Holter monitor and having the results evaluated by the top-rated practitioners at More MD can help you find out if your heart is healthy.
-Learn more about Holter monitor services offered at the practice’s locations in Surprise, Prescott, Kingman, Gilbert, and Lake Havasu City, Arizona, by booking an appointment online.
+Learn more about Holter monitor services offered at the practice’s locations in Surprise, Prescott, Kingman, Gilbert, Yuma, and Lake Havasu City, Arizona, by booking an appointment online.
 You can also call your nearest office directly.

 A Holter monitor is very similar to an echo test (electrocardiogram), except the entire process revolves around your normal activities, rather than going through a test in your doctor’s office.
 You might need to wear a Holter monitor if you have: